You'll save money when you install it yourself — and we can help you do it

 Free stereo installation gear worth up to $50

 Buy a car stereo from us, and you'll save up to $50 on the installation gear package you need, depending on the car you drive and the stereo you buy – in many cases, you’ll get the package free.
-You can also save 50% on some installation tools with a new stereo.
-Installation gear available for most vehicles.

 Free installation gear with all car speakers

 When you buy a set of speakers from us, we'll send you free wiring harnesses and mounting brackets for your vehicle.
 These harnesses and brackets are required and available for most vehicles.

 Free lifetime technical support